How to access national parks and hiking trails in Estonia by public transport

 Disclaimer

 Prices and timetables are subject to change.
-This post will be updated as we explore more of Estonia.
-By public transportation, of course.
-We don’t have cars or driver’s licences and don’t intend to get any in the future (cars, frankly, are for people who lack imagination).
-You can rest assured that we’ve personally tested all these trips.
+This post will be updated as we explore more of Estonia by public transport.
+We’ve personally tested all these trips.

 Environmental issues

 Estonia boasts that trees cover half of its surface, yet the country loses forests at alarming rates.
 Over the course of a decade, Estonia’s logging volumes tripled.
-Economists and politicians claim that there’s “more than enough” but institutions such as the Estonian Academy warned that logging compromises a healthy and resilient ecosystem.
+Economists and politicians claim that there’s “more than enough” but ecologists warn that logging compromises a healthy and resilient ecosystem.
 Flagship species, such as the flying squirrel, are under increasing threat.

 The country’s forests are set to become a net carbon source by 2030, according to predictions by the European Commission.
 Yet, Estonia keeps lobbying in Brussels for more flexibility to cut down even more forests.
 Lots of it is being used for biomass and wood pallets, an ironic backfiring of the EU’s renewable energy directive.